Pitch lowering surgery is an option for individuals who desire a lower comfortable speaking pitch.

 The thyroplasty surgery is performed in an outpatient setting under general anesthesia or sedation.
 After you are asleep, a one to two and half inch incision is placed parallel to, or in a skin crease of your neck near the Adam’s apple.
 A diamond-shaped cut centered on the vocal cords loosens the vocal cords internally.
 I have an endoscope in place during the procedure to observe your vocal cords, and I will typically ask you to make some sounds to assess the loosening.
 The incision is closed.

 The microlaryngeal Pitch reduction surgery is performed in an outpatient setting under general anesthesia.
-I use a laser to incise some of the laryngeal tissue near the vocal cords and I transfer the bulk to near the vibrating edge of the vocal cords, increasing their mass.
+I use a laser to incise some of the laryngeal tissue on the top surface of the true vocal cords and I transfer the bulk to near the vibrating edge of the vocal cords, increasing their mass.
 The vocal cords may also be loosened with some cuts.
 These changes in tension and mass can lower the comfortable speaking pitch.

-Relative voice rest is helpful for one week after the procedure.
+Relative voice rest may be helpful for one week after the procedure.
 Aerobic activity may be resumed after two weeks.
 No weight lifting for one month.
 After the thyroplasty, there will be a single suture in the skin to be removed one week after surgery.
+After the initial voice rest, it is generally beneficial to use the voice more fully after that.

 Lowered day-to-day speaking pitch.